Evidence of Scaling Regimes in the Hopfield Dynamics of Whole Brain Model: Introduction

-Interestingly, it has been recently demonstrated both numerically \cite{Folli2018, Gosti2019} and theoretically \cite{Hwang2019,Hwang2020} that {\it random}, non-Hebbian, coupling matrices have a storage capacity much larger than the Hebbian ones.
-Indeed the storage capacity $C$ of random matrices scales exponentially with $N$: $C \sim e^{\Sigma N}$ being $\Sigma$ the complexity.
+Interestingly, it has been recently demonstrated both numerically \citep{Folli2018, Gosti2019} and theoretically \citep{Hwang2019,Hwang2020} that {\it random}, non-Hebbian, coupling matrices have a number of steady-states much larger than the Hebbian ones.
+Indeed the number of steady-states $C$ of random matrices scales exponentially with $N$: $C \sim e^{\Sigma N}$ being $\Sigma$ the complexity.
 The latter quantity is found to be maximized for asymmetric and diluted matrices, with values that match the connectivity found in the hippocampus areas.

-The approach outlined in reference \cite{Deco2020} diverges from both the Hebbian and random connectivity models.
+The approach outlined by \cite{Deco2020} diverges from both the Hebbian and random connectivity models.
 It relies on a coupling matrix, which is derived from experimental observations of the connections between human brain regions.
 This approach assumes that the coupling strengths are all positive, deterministic, and specifically proportional to a given function of the distances between nodes. $J_{ij} = e^{-d_{ij}/\delta}$, $d_{ij}$ being the Euclidean distance between nodes $i$ and $j$ in the network, and $\delta$ a decay length, which, in \cite{Deco2020} are kept fix to match the empirical HCP dMRI tractography of the human brain: $\delta = 5.55 $ \si{mm}.

 At variance with the latter approach, where the dynamics is based on the Hopf oscillator model, here we use the same coupling matrix of \cite{Deco2020}, but employ the Hopfield dynamics.